Skip to main content

 A first-party customer data platform is essential for businesses now more than ever.
 Anonymous customer identifiers — Cookies and Device IDs — are disappearing, and a first-party data strategy is critical for companies to reach and engage customers.

 Until recently, the only way to achieve this vision was to implement a Customer Data Platform.
-When fully implemented and adopted by all teams within a company, a CDP provides much value to a businesses' bottom line.
+When fully implemented and adopted by all teams within a company, a enterprise CDP provides much value to a businesses' bottom line.

 Even when fully implemented, CDPs introduce new and often redundant work to organizations where people and resources are already taxed with other pressing full-time responsibilities.
 More modular approaches to customer data management are emerging in this context, and this "unbundled" approach better aligns with existing internal processes.
 Better alignment means less work, less redundancy, and more adoption by the company at large.